ROOF PROTECTION IN PHOENIX, AZ

 When shingles are old and worn out, they curl, split and lose their waterproofing effectiveness.
 Weakened shingles easily are blown off, torn or lifted by wind gusts.
 The result can be structural rot and interior damage.
 A deteriorated roof system only gets worse with time-it should be replaced as soon as possible.

 Many apparent roof leaks are actually flashing leaks.
 Without good, tight flashings around chimneys, vents, skylights and wall/roof junctions, water can enter a home or building and cause tremendous damage to walls, ceilings, insulation and electrical systems.
-Flashings should be checked as part of a biannual roof inspection and gutter cleaning.
+Flashings should be checked as part of a biannual roof checkup and gutter cleaning.

 One of the most critical factors in roof system durability is proper ventilation.
 Without it, heat and moisture build up in an attic area and combine to cause rafters and sheathing to rot, shingles to buckle, and insulation to lose its effectiveness.